vidaud/seta/seta-doc/docs/user-guide/api-interface.md

 Only if you want to use seta-api in another browser:

-open the browser developer tool and copy the value of the '_access_token_cookie' cookie click on the Authorize button to open the Available authorizations dialog; in the apikey text input set 'Bearer ' value then click on the Authorize button.
+open the browser developer tool and copy the value of the '_access_token_cookie' cookie click on the Authorize button to open the Available authorizations dialog; in the apikey text input set 'Bearer ' value then clicks on the Authorize button.